17hoehbr/automated-plex-guide/README.md

 1. Navigate to Settings > Profiles
 3. Select the Any profile
 4. Check all qualities you would like to allow and uncheck all qualities you would like to disable.
 For example if you want your movie quality to cap out at 1080p to save disk space uncheck everything above Bluray-1080p.
-Sonarr/Radarr will prioritize the highest allowed resolution but will download lower allowed ones if it can't find it. (ex. if a TV show was only broadcasted it 480p Sonarr will first attempt to find a 1080p version but will resort to the 480p instead)
+Sonarr/Radarr will prioritize the highest allowed resolution but will download lower allowed ones if it can't find it.
 5. (Optional) Allow upgrades by checking the "Upgrades Allowed" Checkbox.
 You can then change the "Upgrade Until" drop down to your prefered maximum resolution.
-This is useful for if you want your library to be entirely 1080p for example but the only torrent available for a specific show or movie is 720p.
+This is useful for if you want your library to be entirely 1080p but the only torrent available for a specific show or movie is 720p.
 This way it will still download the 720p torrent but if a 1080p torrent ever comes along it will automatically download it and replace the 720p version.

 ### (Optional) File renaming

+I like having this setting enabled to keep my media folders nice and organized.

 1. Navigate to Settings > Media Management
 2. Check the checkbox under "Rename Episodes/Movies"